mhadidg/gh-trends/README.md

 ### Sending email

-The project supports sending via either *Resend* or *Buttondown* (you can do both, but I wouldn't recommend).
+Once configured, newsletter emails can be delivered through *Resend* or *Buttondown*.
 Both have free tier more than enough for personal or team-wide use.

-You will need to setup tokens (with few more vars for *Resend*) to send an email.
+You will need to setup secrets (via env vars, see `.env.example`) to send emails.
 Those should be configured as *Secrets* under the forked repo:

-- Settings
-- Secrets and variables
-- Actions
+*Settings* > *Secrets and variables* > *Actions*.